 Who We Are

-The Mayport Lighthouse Association (MLA) is a nonprofit group of citizen activists dedicated to the preservation of the historic St. Johns River Lighthouse, first lit on January 1, 1859.
+The Mayport Lighthouse Association (MLA) is a volunteer-driven 501(c)(3) nonprofit organization dedicated to saving and restoring the historic St. Johns River Lighthouse, first lit on January 1, 1859.

-In addition, the MLA aims to preserve the maritime heritage of Mayport Village, including the St. Johns Lightship (1929-1954) and the 1954 Art Deco-style St. Johns Lighthouse, which remains an active aid to navigation operated by the U.S. Coast Guard.
+The association is also committed to safeguarding the cultural, historical, and maritime heritage of Mayport Village, including the St. Johns Lightship (1929 - 1954) and the 1954 art-deco style St. Johns Lighthouse, which remains an active aid to navigation operated by the U.S. Coast Guard.

 St. Johns Lightship